m-skaan/graph_vis/README.md

 This code was developed from the documentation given [here](https://www.sigmajs.org/storybook/?path=/story/mouse-manipulations--story).

 ### Set-Up
-If you have the necessary installs to run the code, simply use:
+If you have the necessary installs to run React and the Sigma library, simply use:
 ```
 npm start
 ```